Chart Color Schemes

 Romaine has a typical household mix, with a higher-than-average median household size

 Family households account for 74.6% of all households, including 30.1% couples with children, 33.1% couples without children, and 10.6% single parent families.
-Non-family households constitute the remaining 25.4%, with lone person households at 24.0% and group households comprising 1.4% of the total.
-The median household size is 2.5 people, which is larger than the Rest of Tas. average of 2.3.
+Non-family households make up the remaining 25.4%, with lone person households at 24.0% and group households comprising 1.4% of the total.
+The median household size is 2.5 people, larger than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households